khanshoaib3/minecraft-access/docs/setup/basic.md

 Or if you have Xbox Game Pass, you can also get Minecraft using your active subscription.

 There are currently two purchasable versions of Minecraft, [the Deluxe Collection](https://www.minecraft.net/en-us/store/minecraft-deluxe-collection-pc) and [the bare game](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc).
-I want to remind you that things that the Deluxe Collection has included that the bare game doesn't are just virtual currency (minecoins) and items only usable in the Bedrock Edition that we can't use in the Java Edition.
+It is worth noting that things that the Deluxe Collection has included that the bare game doesn't are just virtual currency (minecoins) and items only usable in the Bedrock Edition that we can't use in the Java Edition.

 The links will jump to the pages that correspond to the language of your browser, and there is a `CHECKOUT` button.
 Click it, and then the webpage will redirect you to the payment flow, then it will require you to sign in with Microsoft.